nandac/letterloom/README.md

 **Typst:** Install Typst (version 0.13.0 or higher) using the official installation instructions.
 Typst is required to work with the core functionality of the project.

-**pdftk-java:** Install pdftk-java a simple command line tool for splitting and merging PDF documents.
-You may install it using your package manager on most Linux based systems or [Homebrew](https://formulae.brew.sh/formula/pdftk-java#default) on MacOS.

 **Just:** Install Just, a handy command runner for executing predefined tasks.
 You can install it using a package manager or by downloading a pre-built binary.
 Refer to the available packages for installation instructions specific to your operating system.

 **tytanic:** Install tytanic, a library essential for testing and working with Typst projects.
 Use the quickstart installation guide to get it up and running.